Science studies show the whooping cough vaccine does not protect against whooping cough infection, and is contributing to the spread of this disease.

 Scientists around the world have been contributing to an understanding of why whooping cough incidence has been increasing in areas with high vaccination rates.
 Findings include:

-- The vaccine is contributing to the spread of infection, by suppressing symptoms but not transmission in adults and children.
+- The vaccine is contributing to the spread of infection, by suppressing serious symptoms but not infection and transmission in adults and children.
 See 1) Spreading infection

 - The vaccine does not work against pertussis strains in circulation, and the vaccine is breeding the new resistant strains.
 See 2) New strains